PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/SupervisedAndUnsupervisedLearning.md

 ## 3) Mock Assessment

-Create an R-script called "IntroMachineLearningMockAssessment" and follow these instructions:
+Create an .txt file called "IntroMachineLearningMockAssessment" and follow these instructions:

 We're going to try to develop an analysis we can apply on our SDG Indicator dataset from last block: preferably the data you use for your own project.
 1. Formulate and justify a machine learning analysis in less than 150 words.